mikelogaciuk/mikelogaciuk.github.io/content/posts/what-the-hell-haphpened.md

 There was no such thing as `CI/CD`, so deploying the application: meant manually uploading files via FTP, stopping the application and re-starting it.
 Dependency management was a nightmare, as there was no `Composer` yet, and developers often had to bundle libraries directly into their projects and so did I.

-And I managed to create a website, it didn't look as uggly as it could and it lived for about a year or so and then I removed it.
+And I managed to create a website, it didn't look as ugly as it could and it lived for about a year or so and then I removed it.

 Then the Ruby on Rails hype came, and I switched to **Ruby**, **Python** and **JavaScript** - but it was only for fun, as I was not doing any serious projects back then (was too young).